-Why did I choose to rotate my ads indefinately?
+So why did I choose to rotate my ads indefinitely?
 I knew that I wanted to test 3 different copy variations in this campaign’s ad group and in order to determine the best performing variation performs better, I want to make sure they are all shown as evenly as possible.
 When I determine a winner in about 2 weeks, then I can manually optimize the best performing ad.

-After determining your ad delivery rotation, I skipped the more advanced features, like setting up dynamic search ads and campaign URL options and hit Save and Continue.
+After determining my google ad delivery rotation, I skipped the more advanced features, like setting up dynamic search ads and campaign URL options and hit Save and Continue.